The Musical Kaleidoscope Story

 The Sons of the Pioneers

 Country music was pressed on early RCA Victor 45rpm records in green vinyl.
 This is a 1949 release of “Chant of the Wanderer” by the Sons of the Pioneers, the group that the motion picture cowboy, Roy Rogers, had founded in 1933.
-This was the fourth country 45rpm record that RCA released in 1949.
+This was the forth country 45rpm record that RCA released in 1949.

 "Race Records" on Orange Vinyl